Akshatkhare007/PythonPrograms/README.md

 Program 6 - Taking string as input from user and printing characters in it using for loop.
 Program 7 - Taking a number as input from user, checking and printing whether number is even or odd using if-else condition.
 Program 8 - Taking the cost of car as input from user, checking and printing whether car can be purchased or not using if-else condition.
-Program 9 - Taking age as input from user, checking and printing to which age group person belongs using nested if condition.
+Program 9 - Taking age as input from user, checking and printing to which age group person belongs using if-else condition.